BuvinJT/distbuilder/docs/ConfigClasses.md

 value of 0 (or less than 0), will indicate a manual advancement will take place.
 The "Next" button will become enabled, and the user may click such when they choose.

-**onCompleted( name )**:  Returns a string to do be injected into whatever QtScript you are dynamically generating.
-(This not somehow literally "invoke" the function when called from the Python library! )
+**onCompleted( name )**:  Returns a string to do be injected into QtScript being dynamically generating.

 #### QtIfwDynamicOperationsPage.AsyncFunc